Skip to main content

 Multi-Drone SITL

-In Mission Control, connect to both WebSocket URLs.
-Both drones appear in the fleet sidebar.
+In Mission Control, connect once to ws://localhost:5760.
+The GCS demultiplexes by system ID from the HEARTBEAT messages, and all three drones appear in the fleet sidebar.

 Testing Missions